thermalogic/RustSEUIF97/README.md

  ![docs.rs](https://img.shields.io/docsrs/if97) [![Build test](https://github.com/thermalogic/IF97/actions/workflows/rust.yml/badge.svg)](https://github.com/thermalogic/IF97/actions/workflows/rust.yml)

-IF97 is the high-speed package of IAPWS-IF97 in Rust with C binding.
+IF97 is the high-speed package of IAPWS-IF97 in Rust with C and Python binding.
 It is suitable for computation-intensive calculations，such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

 Through the high-speed package, the results of the IAPWS-IF97 are accurately produced at about 5-20x speed-up compared to  using the `powi()` of the Rust standard library in the `for`loop directly when computing the basic equations of Region 1,2,3.